How to Send Emails From Javascript?

 Step 3

-Next step is to include a script file which will have the SMTP details and a mail template.
-Just add the file name `index.js` for now, in the following steps, you will learn what all code to be added to this JS file.
+The next step is to include a script file that will have the SMTP details and email template.
+Add the file name `index.js` to it.

 #index.html